Record and Playback Plugin

 action_name

-: The name of the playback action to be stopped;
+: the name of the playback action to be stopped;

 data='{